-This page will be updated daily with any new information that helps to support and inform businesses during this time.
+This page will be updated regularly with any new information that helps to support and inform businesses during this time.
 With the rapidly changing nature of Covid-19, we also encourage you to continue checking official advice from the Scottish Government, UK Government and City of Edinburgh Council websites.